 Please find below a simplified guide to the application and recruitment process.

 All candidates must read our Safer Recruitment Policy and Safeguarding Policy before applying for any position within the school.
-All applicants are required to submit three forms in order to be considered for any post at St Paul’s School:
+All applicants are required to submit two forms in order to be considered for any post at St Paul’s School:

 Completed forms should be sent by email to: